 ounded in 1984, Good Shepherd Center for Homeless Women and Children began as an emergency shelter and drop-in center for women living on the streets.
 In response to the increasing number of homeless women in Downtown Los Angeles, Catholic Charities of Los Angeles, Inc. appointed Sister Julia Mary Farley to spearhead the program.

 In June, 2008, the final piece of the Women’s Village was completed with the opening of Farley House.
-This residence includes transitional housing in one-bedroom apartments for 21 homeless mothers with children, an Employment and Client Services Center serving all Good Shepherd Center residents, and The Family Services Program, providing support and programs for children, mothers and families.
+This residence includes transitional housing in one-bedroom apartments for 21 mothers experiencing homelessness with children, an Employment and Client Services Center serving all Good Shepherd Center residents, and The Family Services Program, providing support and programs for children, mothers and families.

 Today, Good Shepherd Center serves over 1,500 women and children experiencing homelessness annually, and houses up to 93 women and over 50 children each night in transitional, crisis & bridge, and long term housing.
 Through our comprehensive programs, we help women experiencing homelessness every step of the way, giving them the tools and support they need to achieve self-sufficient lives.